descope/node-sdk/README.md

 // on a per-tenant basis.
 // If userId is supplied, then authorization will be ignored, and the access key will be bound to the user's authorization.
-// If customClaims is supplied, then those claims will be present in the JWT returned by calls to ExchangeAccessKey. await descopeClient.management.accessKey.create( 'key-name',
+// If customClaims is supplied, then those claims will be present in the JWT returned by calls to ExchangeAccessKey.
+// If description is supplied, then the access key will hold an descriptive text. await descopeClient.management.accessKey.create( 'key-name',
   123456789, // expiration time